J-CLANCY/Dogecoin-Tracker/README.md

 ## Project Structure

 ```
 ├── ""dogeCounter.py"" => The simple Python script for the dogecoin tracker.
+├── ""dogeTracker.mp4"" => A short video of the system (only one I could find).
 ```